 For each sequence preform the following experiment: \begin{itemize} \item Prepare $\rho$ \item Apply $S_g = \phi(g_\text{inv})\phi(g_m) \ldots \phi(g_2) \phi(g_1)$, i.e.\ the sequence of implementations of $g$ followed by the implementation of $g_\text{inv}$, to $\rho$. \item Perform the measurement $\mset$. \end{itemize}

 Multiple repetitions of the experiment yield an estimator $\hat p_g$ for the probabilities

 Repeating these steps for different random sequences, we can calculate an estimator $\hat p(m)$ for

-\emph{Post-processing: } Extract the decay parameters of the data $\mathfrak M \to [0,1]$, $m \mapsto \hat p(m)$ and report as the RB parameters. \end{protocolblock}
+\emph{Post-processing:} extract the decay parameters of the data $\mathfrak M \to [0,1]$, $m \mapsto \hat p(m)$ and report as the RB parameters. \end{protocolblock}

-More generally, \ac{RB} protocols might go beyond Protocol~\ref{protocol:standardRB} in various ways: E.g.\ by calculating the inverse of a sequence only up to specific gates, using a different measure than the uniform measure for drawing the group elements of the sequence, or performing a measurement POVM with multiple outputs or measurements adapted to the sequence.
+More generally, \ac{RB} protocols might go beyond Protocol~\ref{protocol:standardRB} in various ways: for example, by calculating the inverse of a sequence only up to specific gates, using a different measure than the uniform measure for drawing the group elements of the sequence, or performing a measurement POVM with multiple outputs or measurements adapted to the sequence.
 In addition, the post-processing might combine different \ac{RB} data series in order to get simpler decay signatures.

 The first step in the theoretical analysis of \ac{RB} protocols is to establish the fitting model of the \ac{RB} data $p(m)$.
 Ideally, $p(m)$ is well-approximated by a single exponential decay.
-Subsequently, the \ac{RB} decay parameters can in certain settings be connected to the average gate fidelity of a noise-process effecting the implementation map, as we will now discuss.
+Subsequently, the \ac{RB} decay parameters can in certain settings be connected to the average gate fidelity of a noise process effecting the implementation map, as we now discuss.